bsplku/3dcnn4fmri/README.md

 # 3D convolutional neural network (CNN) for 3D fMRI volume classification
 * These are the MATLAB codes and Python codes for our 3D-CNN model which was used for 3D fMRI volume classification.
-The saliency maps visualization codes were also included.
+The codes to visualize a trained 3D-CNN were also included.

-## Sample of data:
+## Sample data:
 * The sample 3D fMRI volume series data were acquired during the four sensorimotor tasks including left-hand clenching, right-hand clenching, auditory attention, and visual stimulus tasks [1].
 * Our sensorimotor dataset includes the data from 12 subjects, each subject performed 30 3D fMRI volumes for each of the four tasks; therefore, a totally of 1440 3D fMRI volumes across all subjects.